How to block websites on Mac

 is the IPv6 loopback address that does the same for IPv6 traffic.

-The websites will remain blocked until you manually remove them from the list.
+[!NOTE] The websites will remain blocked until you manually remove them from the list.
 This method also won’t work if you access websites through Safari with active iCloud Private Relay .